hashgraph/full-stack-testing/solo/README.md

 namespace/solo created
 ```

-You may now view pods in your cluster using `k9s` as below:
+You may now view pods in your cluster using `k9s -A` as below:

 ```
  Context: kind-solo                                <0> all       <a>      Attac… ____  __.________